-One end of the canal embankment and site of the aqueduct is indicated by the low stone wall to the left in the top picture.
+One end of the canal embankment and site of the aqueduct is indicated by the low stone wall to the left in the first picture below.

-The aqueduct comprised a single arch stone-built bridge that carried the canal over the now disused section of the Kemble to Cirencester Road (top picture).
+The aqueduct comprised a single arch built of stone that carried the canal over a now disused section of the Kemble to Cirencester road.

-Th third photo shows the embankment (right), hidden by vegetation, leading down to the former aqueduct from Thames Head.
-Half the width of the embankment has since been removed.
+The third photo shows the embankment (right), hidden by vegetation, leading down to the former aqueduct from Thames Head.
+About half the embankment width was removed when the aqueduct was demolished.

 (Tap / click images to enlarge)